imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createlist"></a>
 # **CreateList**
-> ResourceLinkResponse CreateList (CreateListInputObject createListInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateList (CreateListInputObject createListInputObject)

 Create a new list from the submitted data.